 In Lipoedema, the hips, buttocks, legs and sometimes upper arms, are out of proportion with the rest of the body.
+Many women describe their legs as being heavy, big, swollen and like ‘tree trunks’.

 Unlike normal weight gain caused by over-eating or lack of exercise, Lipoedema fat often (but not always) can be painful or feel heavy and hurt when banged or scraped, even gently.
 It also can bruise easily and many women experience multiple frequent bruising.
 There doesn’t appear to be any correlation between size of areas effected and how painful it is.